 Approov combines runtime anti-tamper with a challenge-response backend service to authenticate the validity and integrity of an active app.
 The authentication is re-checked regularly while the app is running and valid apps are issued with authentication tokens much like a user authentication service would issue user tokens on a successful login.
 The result is that Approov enables your backend API to differentiate between traffic from your mobile apps and traffic from other sources.
 The backend can then react accordingly.

 In the current environment, Approov provides a proactive defense against threats by ensuring your software is responsible for accesses to your servers.
-It can be used to block unwanted bots, scrapers, scripts, and repackaged or modified apps.
+It can be used for bot mitigation and to block unwanted scrapers, scripts, and repackaged or modified apps.
 As a side benefit, it ensures your API is driven in the way it was intended, thereby helping to minimise the risk of it containing exploitable security holes and vulnerabilities.

 Approov has been deployed and has successfully solved real security issues for our customers and is therefore doing its bit to try and reverse the successful attack trend.
 If you're not sure about the amount of bot traffic on your API you could take advantage of our free trial.
 This will allow you to quickly and easily profile the actual users of your API to see the impact they have on your service.